 Once the information users share is encrypted, it leaves little to no room for unauthorized third-parties to gain access to information.
 Today, businesses prefer to choose a reliable QR code generator to ensure safety and security.
 Of course, there are several safety practices that you can roll out to improve the overall security of QR codes.

-Here are some safety and security considerations that should on top of the list:
+Here are some safety and security considerations that should be on top of your list:

 • You should be able to log in with Single Sign-On or SSO.